Alenia C-27J Spartan: Design and development

 The C-27J first flew on 24 September 1999.
-Two months later, the Italian air force was reported as the launch customer of the C-27J, ordering 12 Spartans.
+Two months later, the Italian air force was the launch customer of the C-27J, ordering 12 Spartans.
 At the time, the C-27J had a basic price of US$24 million.
 After over 400 hours of flight tests spanning less than 13 months, the aircraft was granted civil certification by the Italian Civil Aviation Authority at the Paris Air Show in June 2001.
-Military certification followed on 20 December 2001.
+Military certification followed in December 2001.

-By 2005, the U.S. Army had identified the need to replace its aging Short C-23 Sherpa lifter.
+In 2005, the U.S. Army identified the need to replace its aging Short C-23 Sherpa lifter.
 The Army does not operate many fixed wing aircraft (see also Key West Agreement), but they lost a C-23B in 2001 in which 21 died.
 This was the worst peacetime aviation disaster of the U.S. National Guard.
-In lieu of adequate fixed-wing airlift availability, the CH-47 helicopter fleet was being worked hard on the "last tactical mile" to supply forward-placed troops; thus the U.S. Army sought the C-27J for its direct support capabilities, and to reduce demands on the CH-47 fleet.
+In lieu of adequate fixed-wing airlift availability, the CH-47 helicopter fleet was being worked hard on the "last tactical mile" to supply forward-placed troops.
+The U.S. Army sought the C-27J for its direct support capabilities, and to reduce demands on the CH-47 fleet.

 In 2006, LMATTS was dissolved when Lockheed Martin offered the C-130J in 2006 as a contender in the same U.S. Army and U.S. Air Force Joint Cargo Aircraft (JCA) competition in which the C-27J was competing.
 Alenia Aeronautica then paired with L-3 Communications, forming the Global Military Aircraft Systems (GMAS) joint venture to market the C-27J; Boeing also joined GMAS.

 GMAS bid the C-27J in the JCA competition against Raytheon and EADS North America's C-295 to replace existing Short C-23 Sherpa, Beechcraft C-12 Huron and Fairchild C-26 Metroliners in the Army National Guard, and as a substitute tactical airlifter for Air National Guard groups or wings losing C-130s to retirement or Base Realignment and Closures.
-By November 2006, the C-27J completed the U.S. Department of Defense's Early User Survey evaluations, having flown a total of 26 hours and surpassed all requirements.
-GMAS also announced that the C-27J will be assembled at a facility at Cecil Field, Duval County, Florida.
-The JCA's final selection was expected in March 2007, however it was postponed until 13 June 2007, when the Pentagon announced the award of a US$2.04 billion contract for 78 C-27Js, including training and support, to GMAS.
+In November 2006, the C-27J completed the U.S. Department of Defense's Early User Survey evaluations, flying 26 hours and surpassing all requirements.
+GMAS announced that the C-27J will be assembled at a facility at Cecil Field, Duval County, Florida.
+The JCA's final selection was expected in March 2007.
+It was postponed until June 2007, when the Pentagon awarded of a US$2.04 billion contract for 78 C-27Js, including training and support, to GMAS.